EU And Britain Seal Post-Brexit Trade Deal - UrduPoint

 But the threat of a return to tariffs will have been removed, and relations between the former partners will rest on a surer footing.

-It is also a success for Von der Leyen and her chief negotiator Michel Barnier, who led almost 10 months of intense talks with Britain's David Frost.
+It is also a success for von der Leyen and her chief negotiator Michel Barnier, who led almost ten months of intense talks with Britain's David Frost.

 After the 2016 referendum, in which British voters chose to leave the union, Brexiteers boasted that they could win the "easiest trade deal in history".